 John Carpenter has been discussing his next steps in cinema and alluded to a return to the director’s chair to “make a little horror film.”

-Having recently acted as executive producer, co-composer, and creative consultant on a new film in the Halloween film, Carpenter hasn’t directed his own film since the release of 2010 effort The Ward.
+Despite having acted as executive producer, co-composer, and creative consultant on a new film in the Halloween film, Carpenter hasn’t directed his own film since the release of 2010 effort The Ward.
 That effort, which starred the likes of Amber Heard, Mamie Gummer and Danielle Panabaker, is set in 1966 and “chronicles a young woman who is institutionalised after setting fire to a house, and who finds herself haunted by the ghost of a former inmate at the psychiatric ward.”

 Having been given its premiere at the 2010 Toronto Film Festival, The Ward received poor reviews internationally and struggled at box office and came nowhere near close to recouping the $10 million invested in the project.